ericmiguel/missil/README.md

     )
 ```

 ## Disclaimer

 Scopes did not meet my needs and other permission systems were too complex, so
-I designed this code for my and my team needs, but feel free to use it if you like.
+I designed this code for me and my team needs, but feel free to use it if you like.

 ## License